Kunena/Kunena-Forum/trunk/tools/jfirephp/README.txt

 It allows developers to leverage the power of FirePHP inside of Joomla 1.5, configuring the level of integration in the Joomla backend for JFirePHP.

-Simple install the system plugin via the Joomla Extension Manager, make sure it is published.
+Simply install the system plugin via the Joomla Extension Manager, make sure it is published.
 Pick the user group level that should be able to see the console messages, set the various plugin options to your individual needs including the FirePHP setup options.